-The department and the Graduate School will attempt to assist students who are A.B.D.
-(All But Dissertation), who have passed all parts of the preliminary exam with funds for travel to one conference per academic year.
+The department and the Graduate School are able to assist students with funds for travel to one conference per academic year.

-- Our A.B.D. students are eligible for up to $700 for domestic travel expenses or up to $1,000 for international travel expenses.
-This combines the department’s contribution to the funds provided by the Graduate School.
-(See Conference Travel Award Application document.)
+- ABD students are eligible for up to $700 for domestic travel and up to $1000 for international travel.
+These totals represent a combination of department and graduate school funds (see Conference Travel Award Application document).

-- IMPORTANT: Students are not eligible to receive a Per Diem.
-RECEIPTS ONLY can be used for reimbursement.
-Travel miles or Award miles cannot be used to in order to reimburse a student for travel. https://finance.duke.edu/travel/foreign/meals.php
+- Important: Students are not eligible to receive a per diem for travel to conferences.
+Receipts are needed for reimbursement.
+Travel miles or award miles cannot be used to reimburse students for travel. https://finance.duke.edu/travel/foreign/meals.php

-No reporting or withholding requirement is necessary since students are traveling on Duke Business; typically presenting a paper on behalf of Duke.
-Documentation is necessary to substantiate the type of program.
+No reporting or withholding requirement is necessary since students are traveling on Duke business, typically presenting a paper on behalf of Duke.
+Documentation is necessary to substantiate your participation in the program.

 Students are limited to one conference travel award per fiscal year (July 1-June 30).